Training7 min read

 Timeline: What to Expect

 • Week 1-2: The extinction burst.
-Jumping may temporarily increase.
+The jumping might actually get worse.

-• Month 2-3: Most dogs with consistent training will default to sitting or standing for greetings.
+• Month 2-3: Most dogs default to sitting or standing when people approach.

 When to Get Professional Help